 The worker’s work area was located on the second floor of the employer’s premises, so the worker had to walk down the stairs.
 He was injured while descending the interior stairwell, though the worker was not able to identify what caused him to fall.
-The Commission ruled that the worker was not entitled to workers’ comp benefits because he had already clocked out when the accident happened.
-The ruling was affirmed by the Court of Civil Appeals.
+The Commission ruled that the worker was not entitled to workers’ comp benefits because he had already clocked out when the accident happened, and the ruling was affirmed by the Court of Civil Appeals.

 However, the Supreme Court reversed the ruling and found that the worker was entitled to workers’ compensation benefits because the injury occurred while performing “employment services” in the course and scope of employment.
 The Court issued an opinion in which it specified what constituted “employment services.”

-The Court ruled that the definition of “employment services” includes not only performing tasks that were specifically given by a worker’s employer, but also “other necessities of employment specified by the employer.”
+The Court ruled that the definition of “employment services” includes not only performing tasks that a worker’s employer specifically gave but also “other necessities of employment specified by the employer.”

 A “Guide for Injured Workers” by the Oklahoma Workers’ Compensation Commission provides that injured employees must prove that their injury arose out of the employment and occurred in the course of employment.

-The definition also includes activities conducted by the employee at other locations designated by their employer when the performance of such activities is specifically directed by the employer.
+The definition also includes activities conducted by the employee at other locations designated by their employer when the employer specifically directs the performance of such activities.

 Can Remote Workers Obtain Workers’ Compensation Law in Oklahoma?

 During the COVID-19 pandemic, employers who were forced to shut down their offices directed their employees to work from home.
 Are work-from-home employees entitled to workers’ compensation benefits if they sustain an injury at home?